EugenMayer/lb-benchmarks/README.md

 Open a PR and add a different backend/client for comparison anytime, happy to see those compared.

-Spoiler: It seems like Envoy beats everything - actually by a good margin in the whoami
+Spoiler: It seems like Envoy beats everything - actually by a good margin in the whoami benachmar.
+The minio based benchmark looks very different, seems like Traefik can win by a tiny margin, or it is envoy here (but very close).

 # Usage